caronc/datetools/README.md

 The difference is very subtle but can prove to be very useful.

-It offers a few new features that the Internet Systems Consortium (ICS) version does not.
-Specifically the ability to wake on a specific second and additionally drift for certain period aftewards (kind of like combining sleep and cron into one).
+It offers a few new features that the Internet Systems Consortium (ICS) version does not (refering to /etc/crontab style).
+Dateblock specifically offers the ability to wake/unblock on a _specific second_ and/or _drift_ for certain period afterwards your calculated time is met (kind of like combining _sleep_ and _ICS Cron_ into one).

-Python bindings can additionally be installed for this too.
+Python bindings are additionally included supporting all of the standard datetime formats and objects!

 __Syntax__:
 dateblock [options]